-- 1. Loosen the two captive screws that secure the left-side cover to the chassis. - 2.
-Using the tab on the left-side cover, slide and lift the left-side cover off the chassis.
+- 1. Loosen the captive screw that secures the left-side cover latch to the chassis. - 2.
+Pull on the left-side cover latch to release the left-side cover from the chassis. - 3.
+Holding the left-side cover firmly on both sides, remove and lift the left-side cover from the chassis.